bitst0rm-pub/Formatter/README.md

 ```

 ### 4. Send pull requests:
 Customized modules that have not yet been integrated into Formatter will be wiped out by any Formatter updates via Package Control.
 Consider downloading Formatter directly from this repository instead of installing it through Package Control.
-The downside is that you'll need to manually update it.
+The downside is that you'll need to update it manually.<br/>
+Modules focused on beautifying and minifying have the best chance of being accepted.

 ## License